akramarenkov/span/README.md

 ## Purpose

-Library that allows you to divide a sequence of something into spans
+Library that provides to divide a sequence of something into spans

 ## Usage